joshuaSweetkindSinger/table_io/README.md

     Pipe.source('foo.csv')               >> # Read the input file
     TableIo::Delimited::Reader.new(",")  >> # convert it from csv format to records TableIo::Delimited::Writer.new("\t") >> # convert records to tab-delimited file format.
-    Pipe.sink('foo.txt')                    # write the delimited file to disk.
+    Pipe.sink('foo.txt')                    # write the new tab-delimited file to disk.

 See the file `examples/example.rb` for more examples.